 When Chasing Their Tails, Dog’s Eyes Focus On One Spot

 Perhaps the theory that seems closest to explaining why dogs do not get dizzy from chasing their tails finds inspiration in ballerinas.

 Have you ever wondered how a ballerina can spin in one spot without getting so dizzy they fall over?
-It is all to do with where they focus their eyes as they twirl around.
-As they spin around, ballerinas focus their eyes on a single spot (this is called “spotting,”) and this limits head and eye movements that can contribute to dizziness.
+It is all about where they focus their eyes as they twirl around.
+As they turn around, ballerinas focus their eyes on a single spot (called “spotting,”) which limits head and eye movements that can contribute to dizziness.

 Which Theory Explains Why Dogs Do Not Get Dizzy Chasing Their Tails

-In our opinion, none of the theories above seem to explain the tail-chasing phenomena with certainty, but despite hours of searching and more than a few rabbit holes of research, no one seems to have an explanation that holds water in any meaningful way.
+In our opinion, none of the theories above seem to explain the tail-chasing phenomena with certainty.
+Still, despite hours of searching and more than a few rabbit holes of research, no one seems to have an explanation that holds water in any meaningful way.

 Why Dogs Chase Their Tails

-While we do not have the inside scoop on dizziness in dogs, but we do know that a number of things can cause dizziness for our canine friends.
+While we do not have the inside scoop on dizziness in dogs, we know several things can cause dizziness for our canine friends.
 These include: